ciampluca/Virtual-to-Real-Pedestrian-Detection/README.md

 # Virtual-to-Real-Pedestrian-Detection

-This is the official implementation for our paper published at *Sensors - Special Issue on Visual Sensors for Object Tracking and Recognition*:
+This is the official implementation for our paper:

 **[Virtual to Real adaptation of Pedestrian Detectors](https://www.mdpi.com/1424-8220/20/18/5250)**

 [Luca Ciampi](https://scholar.google.it/citations?user=dCjyf-8AAAAJ&hl=it), [Nicola Messina](https://scholar.google.it/citations?user=g-UGCd8AAAAJ&hl=it), [Fabrizio Falchi](https://scholar.google.it/citations?user=4Vr1dSQAAAAJ&hl=it), [Claudio Gennaro](https://scholar.google.it/citations?user=sbFBI4IAAAAJ&hl=it), [Giuseppe Amato](https://scholar.google.it/citations?user=dXcskhIAAAAJ&hl=it)

+published at *Sensors - Special Issue on Visual Sensors for Object Tracking and Recognition*

+We introduce **[ViPeD](http://aimir.isti.cnr.it/viped/)** (Virtual Pedestrian Dataset), a new synthetically generated set of images collected with the highly photo-realistic graphical engine of the video game GTA V (Grand Theft Auto V) that extends the [JTA](https://aimagelab.ing.unimore.it/imagelab/page.asp?IdPage=25) dataset, where annotations are automatically acquired, suitable for the pedestrian detection task.
+However, when training solely on the synthetic dataset, the model experiences a Synthetic2Real domain shift leading to a performance drop when applied to real-world images.
+To mitigate this gap, we propose two different domain adaptation techniques suitable for the pedestrian detection task, but possibly applicable to general object detection.
+Experiments show that the network trained with ViPeD can generalize over unseen real-world scenarios better than the detector trained over real-world data, exploiting the variety of our synthetic dataset.
+Furthermore, we demonstrate that with our domain adaptation techniques, we can reduce the Synthetic2Real domain shift, making the two domains closer and obtaining a performance improvement when testing the network over the real-world images.

 <p align="center">
   <img src="images/repo_image.png">